oussama-talaoui/assignment-group-3/README.md

   + What are the most important personal features that a bank take into account to concede a credit?

 #### 3) Bank Marketing Data Set
-taken from: UCI Machine Learning Repository
+Taken from: UCI Machine Learning Repository

 - [X] Where did you download the data (e.g., a web URL)?
    + URL where dataset is from: [Dataset](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing)